 Because, at least for me, lucky me, this person, beyond being my son, is one of the best friends I could possibly have.
 That person who walks into a room and lights up the place.
-Who sits on the couch and shares idiotic videos he’s sure you’ll find hilarious (which you do).
-The guy who listens and converses like an interested adult when you take long drives or get caught in traffic.
-Who introduces you to a new hiking path, turns you onto songs he claims “you’re gonna love,” brings home Pinkberry unexpectedly, or checks in on nights he knows you’re alone and a little blue.
+Who sits on the couch and shares idiotic videos he’s sure I’ll find hilarious (and I do).
+The guy who listens and converses like an interested adult when we take long drives or get caught in traffic.
+Who introduces me to new hiking paths, turns me onto songs he claims “you’re gonna love,” brings home Pinkberry unexpectedly, or checks in on nights he knows I’m alone and a little blue.
 That kid.
-You like having that kid around.
+One likes having that kid around.
 And yet, he has to keep leaving…

 I don’t cry anymore when he does.
 Sure, I tear up if I think about it for too long, but I’m busy enough and good enough at self-soothing to just get on with it.
 And, besides, we’ll be going up for Homecoming, he’ll be home for Thanksgiving, there’ll be that long Christmas break and, well, we still have a few semesters left.
 That bedroom will continue to be occupied for a bit longer, time we’ll cherish.